yurisim/BMC2Portal/bmc2portal/README.md

 ## Available Scripts

+Assuming you have installed npm and yarn, the following scripts are available.

-In the 'bmc2portal' directory, you can run:
+In the 'bmc2portal' directory run:

 ### `yarn start`